Medically reviewed on Nov 15, 2018

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nausea, diarrhea, headache, or injection site irritation.
-Have patient report immediately to prescriber severe dizziness, passing out, confusion, severe loss of strength and energy, mood changes, seizures, shortness of breath, excessive weight gain, edema, vaginitis, or signs of Clostridium difficile (C. diff)-associated diarrhea (stomach pain or cramps, very loose or watery stools, or bloody stools) (HCAHPS).
+• Patient may experience nausea, vomiting, diarrhea, headache, or injection site irritation.
+Have patient report immediately to prescriber severe dizziness, passing out, confusion, severe loss of strength and energy, mood changes, seizures, shortness of breath, excessive weight gain, swelling of arms or legs, vaginitis, or signs of Clostridium difficile (C. diff)-associated diarrhea (stomach pain or cramps, very loose or watery stools, or bloody stools) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.